Vishalcross/all-the-colours/README.md

 # all-the-colours
-An html file containing all the named colours I could find
+<h4> An html file containing all the named colours I could find.
+The corresponding python code just generates the divs and css needed for the file.</h4>